 Davstar recommends MONOCHROME CCD imaging whenever possible for best results.
-The recent availability of CCD cameras and DSLR cameras has offered a opportunitv for simple solar observers to image Sun Hydrogen the in Alpha with a Digital SLR camera.
-Please be advised, however, that due to the nature of monochromatic light and its effects on a CCD camera, certain negative effects are likely to occur.
+The recent availability of CCD DSLR cameras and has offered a cameras simple opportunity for solar observers to image the Sun in Hydrogen

+Alpha with a Digital SLR camera.
+Please be advised, however, that due to the nature of monochromatic light and its effects on a CCD camera. certain negative effects are likely to occur.